Elao/PhpEnums/README.md

 ## Readable enums

-Readable enums provides a way to expose human-readable labels for your enum cases, by adding a new `ReadableEnumInterface` contract to your enums.
+Readable enums provide a way to expose human-readable labels for your enum cases, by adding a new `ReadableEnumInterface` contract to your enums.

 The easiest way to implement this interface is by using the [`ReadableEnumTrait`](src/ReadableEnumTrait.php) and